fastlane/docs/docs/best-practices/continuous-integration.md

 This will generate a token you can set using the `FASTLANE_SESSION` environment variable on your CI system.

+## Environment variables to set

+Most setups will need the following environment variables

+- `FASTLANE_USER`: Your iTunes Connect / Dev Portal user, if your _fastlane_ setup accesses iTC or the DevPortal (e.g. submit a TestFlight build, create a profile, ...)
+- `MATCH_PASSWORD`: You need to provide the password of your _match_ encryption if you use _match_
+- `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD`: You need to provide an [application specific password](#two-step-or-two-factor-auth) if you have 2-factor enabled and use _pilot_ or _deliver_ to upload a binary to iTunes Connect

 ## Deploy Strategy

 You should **not** deploy a new App Store update after every commit, since you still have to wait 1-2 days for the review.
 Instead it is recommended that you use Git Tags, or custom triggers to deploy a new update.